vjeranc/concraft-hr/README.md

 The package is the result of the adaptation of the Polish tagger [Concraft-pl][concraft-pl].
 All of the code (even this README) has been taken and rewritten to match the needs, but the functionality has stayed mostly the same.

+For detailed documentation of the internals checkout the package on [Hackage](http://hackage.haskell.org/package/concraft-hr).

 Installation
 ============